-This paper was authored by Mark Paterson, Pacific Energy Institute Fellow and Managing Director Australia Pacific, Strategen Consulting.
+This paper was authored by Mark Paterson, Pacific Energy Institute Fellow and Managing Director of Energy Catalyst.

 Valuable contributions were also provided by Paul De Martini, Andrew De Martini, Matthew McDonnell and John Phillpotts.

 The Pacific Energy Institute Fellows are acknowledged for their collaboration on the ideas that have informed this paper.